Bibury: Geography

 The Coln, a tributary of the Thames, flows in a very steep valley (in Thames Basin terms) southeastwards.
 It flows alongside the midsection of Bibury with Arlington's main street which doglegs to achieve this.
 Each side has a similar concentration and scale of development; each bank's development falls mainly in the Bibury conservation area which has an insightful district surveyor's statement for building owners and visitors.

 The parish is approximately rectangular and stretches far to the rolling, elevated, north.
 It includes on outlying settlement, Ablington, in the upper valley.
 Bibury Farm is 300 m from the village, 151 m above Ordnance Datum (AOD), which is a similar elevation to much of the north.
 The south rises to a maximum of 141 m on its periphery along Akeman Street, a Roman road, before ascending further in other more distant lands.
 The valley floor within the Bibury boundary, northwest and southeast, ranges from 108 to 98 m AOD.

 The Coln, along with the Bibury Spring, supplies Bibury Trout farm, founded in 1902 by the naturalist Arthur Severn, to stock the local rivers and streams with the native brown trout.
 The hatchery spawns up to six million trout ova every year.
 Three medieval clusters are all interspersed by substantial grass, making for a dense developed area compared to suburbs but not in terms of roads; a footbridge connects both sides (Arlington and Bibury) as well as various footpaths in all directions.
 Elevations vary widely even throughout the village parts, with the gentlest slope in the eastern escarpment of the Cotswold Hills for 1 mi or more in each direction taken by the main village road.

 Culture

 The world's first horse racing club, The Bibury Club, was formed in 1681 and held race meetings on Macaroni Downs above the village until the early 20th century.

+In popular media

+Bibury is prominently featured as a character's hometown in the manga series Kin-iro Mosaic.
+The director of its animated adaptation, Motoki "Tensho" Tanaka, later founded Bibury Animation Studios.

 Notable inhabitants

-In 2000, Daniel Brennan KCSG, QC, barrister and judge, was made Lord Brennan and Bibury is his territorial designation as his home village.
+In 2000, Daniel Brennan KC, barrister, was made Lord Brennan and Bibury is his territorial designation as his home village.

+The merchant and writer Thomas Tryon was a native of Bibury.